apache/trafficserver/doc/developer-guide/config-vars.en.rst

 Documentation and Defaults
 --------------------------

-A configuration variable should be documented in :file:`records.config`.
+A configuration variable should be documented in :file:`records.yaml`.
 There are many examples in the file already that can be used for guidance.
 The general format is to use the tag ::